Higher Trophic Predatory Fish Research

 Artificial Reef & Wreck Research

-Wrecks and other types of artificial reefs create habitable spaces for marine organisms, as well as offering a place for coral settlement and attachment.
+Wrecks and other types of artificial reefs create habitable spaces for marine organisms, as well as offering a place for coral and other benthic organisms to recruit.
 As life begins to inhabit and aggregate around artificial reefs, this attracts divers - often relieving pressure on nearby natural reefs.

 As natural reefs become increasingly threatened by global stressors, artificial reefs may play a key role in providing refuge sites for a diverse range of reef-associated organisms, spanning the entire food-web.
 Wrecks are common aggregation sites for predatory fish species, many of which are commercially valuable.
-The habitats that wrecks and artificial reefs provide to marine life could be of significant importance, as the world continues to tackle the global issues threatening natural reefs.
+Most recently, the team has published a significant manuscript which reveals the importance of shipwreck environments in supporting higher trophic fish species, and the likeness of these artificial reef sites to isolated rocky pinnacles; known biodiversity hotspots.
+The habitats that wrecks and artificial reefs provide to marine life could be important, as the world continues to tackle the global issues threatening natural reefs.
+(Taylor et al., 2025)

 Crown of Thorns Population Studies